Instructions for adapting your code to an analysis pipeline

 Then, use the down arrow to pop the node’s menu.
 Choose “Convert to user input”.

-The node will change as below, and the details will appear on the right pane, along with the other user inputs.
+The node will change as shown below, and the details will appear on the right pane, along with the other user inputs.

 Pipeline inputs and outputs

-Any input with no constant value assigned will be considered a pipeline input and user will have to fill the value.
+Any input with no constant value assigned will be considered a pipeline input and the user will have to fill the value.

 Add an output node linked to a step output to specify that this output is an output of the pipeline.
 All other unmarked step outputs will still be available as intermediate results in the UI.